Amazon Germany says more worried about snow than strikes

 "Snowfall in Germany is the bigger problem in the Christmas business ... that is what gives me worry lines," Kleber said, adding that the strikes had not affected deliveries so far.

-E-commerce sales in Germany are seen growing 12 percent for the full year to 33.1 billion euros, expanding an even faster 15 percent in the Christmas period, when the sector should make 8.5 billion euros in sales.
+E-commerce sales in Germany are seen growing 12 percent for the full year to 33.1 billion euros ($45 billion), expanding an even faster 15 percent in the Christmas period, when the sector should make 8.5 billion euros in sales.

 Amazon employs 9,000 warehouse staff in Germany plus 14,000 seasonal workers and sales there grew almost 21 percent in 2012 to $8.7 billion, representing a third of its overseas total.